How to Measure Voltage

 Analog testers allow you to make intuitive judgments based on the deflection of a needle on a graduated scale.
 They measure a simple selection of parameters, and they have the advantage of being easy to use.
 On the flip side, they have the disadvantage of having large instrument loss.

-Digital testers display their measurement results numerically, which makes it possible for the user to obtain an accurate reading.
+Digital multimeters display their measurement results numerically, which makes it possible for the user to obtain an accurate reading.
 Many digital models have advanced functionality that would be difficult to implement with an analog tester, for example advanced measurement, continuity check, and diode check capability.
 Some models can even send measurement data to a computer.
 Additionally, digital models are distinguished by low instrument loss.
-Digital testers can be classified based on the rectification method they use.
+Digital multimeters can be classified based on the rectification method they use.

 In mean value rectification, the input waveform is treated as a sine wave and converted in order to display the measurement results.
 Caution is necessary as this approach is prone to increased measurement error if the waveform is distorted.
 By contrast, the true RMS method converts and displays the waveform including its harmonic components, allowing the instrument to display values characterized by lower measurement error.